 - Certified Service Dogs for Autism – for people who live within Canada and have an official Autism Spectrum Disorder diagnosis, and are between the ages of two and eight

-- Certified Service Dogs for PTSD used to assist individuals living with long-term Post Traumatic Stress Disorder (PTSD)
+- Certified Service Dogs for PTSD are used to assist individuals living with long-term Post Traumatic Stress Disorder (PTSD)

-- Canine Assisted Intervention – opportunities to integrate CAI Dogs into a variety of treatment plans are numerous, from mental health, addictions, literacy, physical therapy and more
+- Canine Assisted Intervention – opportunities to integrate CAI Dogs into a variety of treatment plans are numerous, from mental health, addictions, literacy, physical therapy, and more

 - Companion Dogs – are placed with children 18 years of age and under with various disabilities, and these dogs do not have public access or any specific skills training aside from basic obedience

 - Very Important Pets – with the four programs, NSD is able to place over 83% of dogs with clients.
 Dogs who are not suitable for programming transition into pet dogs